What to Know About The Ultra Low Emission Zone Expansion

 Why has the ULEZ expanded?

-The aim of the ULEZ is to reduce nitrogen dioxide emissions by 30% across London and, while the original zone ended up reducing roadside levels by 44%, other areas of the city still exceeded legal pollution limits so needed higher enforcement levels.
+The overall aim of the ULEZ is to reduce nitrogen dioxide emissions by 30% across London and, while the original zone ended up reducing roadside levels by 44%, other areas of the city still exceeded legal pollution limits.

 Which areas does the ULEZ expansion include?